-There is a remarkable correlation between the world of contemporary architecture and the stock market, especially in the US, where many public projects also rely in part on private financing.
+There is a remarkable correlation between the world of contemporary architecture and financial markets, especially in the US, where many public projects also rely in part on private financing.
 This is not surprising.
 When the trees seem to grow into the sky there is an overall sense of optimism and a greater appetite for risk, also in terms of aesthetics.
-Wealthy individuals pledge millions to prestigious projects and project developers have no difficulty in financing their developments.
+Wealthy individuals pledge millions to prestigious projects and project developers have no difficulty financing their projects.

 In 2002 when the internet bubble burst a number of interesting projects were cancelled.
 One of the casualties was OMA.
 The extension of the Whitney Museum, which would have been one of the most exciting structures in New York, was called off, so was the planned extension of the Los Angeles County Museum of Art.